SteelCompendium/data-md-dse/Bestiary/Human Scoundrel.md

   t1: 4 damage
   t2: 7 damage
   t3: 10 damage
+  effects:
+  - name: Effect
-  effect: 'If the scoundrel has an edge or a double edge on the power roll for this
-    ability, the ability deals an extra 4 damage. '
+    effect: 'If the scoundrel has an edge or a double edge on the power roll for this ability, the ability deals an extra 4 damage. '
 - name: Dagger Storm
   type: Action